cbuteau/typecodes/README.md

 Cleaned up a little of karma running but it is still not running the tests in karma. the its are not being fired..

+## 6/8/2019

+migrated tests to jasmine Karma got building on circle ci.